 If you like to sew, try to develop not only your technical sewing skills but also that mysterious, elusive talent called ‘design sense’.

 How often we see women with model-like looks in movies, fashion magazines, and pattern catalogs, and how rarely we meet them on the street.
 Even when looking in mirror, each of us notices her flaws more than once.
 I wonder, is there a single person in the world who would be satisfied with her figure?

 To determine which patterns, styles and fabrics are best for you, first take your measurements and then, in a full-length mirror, evaluate your silhouette in the front, back, and in your profile.
 Comparing your measurements with model types, you will surely see that your measurements do not correspond to so-called “standard” sizes.
 But don’t worry: that’s because these sizes aren’t “standard” for real women at all.
 Most people aren’t a size zero

 When we look in the mirror and notice our shortcomings, there’s only one of two things to be done: get rid of some of them, or just hide figure flaws with clothes.
 A diet or extra hours in the gym can be a good solution to minimize the belly bulge, for example, but most “problems” either can’t be solved at all (like a petite height, wide hips, or short legs) or are solved solely by surgery (like small breasts).
 Since surgery is burdened with a large number of risks and problems, most don’t consider this option at all.

 So, let’s see how we can select the most appropriate outfits (and patterns) that can emphasize our style, be fashionable, hide any figure flaws and give us confidence and peace of mind.

 Oh, keep in mind: these rules aren’t set in stone, simply some realistic ideas of what to consider when you go pattern, fabric, or even clothes hunting.

 This guide is turning out quite long so I decided to publish it on separate pages of my Ageberry blog.
-Here is a table of contents if you want to jump around.
+Here is a table of content if you want to jump around.